MV10/mv10.github.io/_posts/2019-12-15-blazor-authentication-with-openid-connect.md

 I had three goals for this article: login, logout, and some level of support for anonymous access.
 I found a lot of articles and StackOverflow questions that seem to partly address the problem, but I couldn't find a fully-working project.
 The code is available on my GitHub repository at [MV10/BlazorOIDC](https://github.com/MV10/BlazorOIDC).
 The project is based upon ASP.NET Core 3.1.

+A follow-up article is now available: [Blazor Login Expiration with OpenID Connect]({{ site.baseurl }}{% post_url 2019-12-16-blazor-login-expiration-with-openid-connect %}).
+Note that the repository now reflects the changes from this new article.
+Generally they're additions to the code shown in this article.

 ## Updating the Template

 I began with an off-the-shelf Blazor server-side app template _without_ ASP.NET Core Identity support of any kind.
 It isn't too important for our purposes, but the 3.1 template is lagging behind the libraries, so using the information documented [here](https://docs.microsoft.com/en-us/aspnet/core/security/blazor/?view=aspnetcore-3.1&tabs=visual-studio#customize-unauthorized-content-with-the-router-component), we update `App.razor` to match: